Skip to content

 Run thinkwork tools --help for the full subcommand tree.

-Use Admin → Built-in Tools to inspect the full built-in catalog, and Admin → Agent Templates to opt templates into execute_code, browser_automation, web_search, and send_email.
+Use Spaces -> Built-in Tools to inspect the full built-in catalog, configure Firecrawl Web Extraction, test credentials, and confirm the tenant platform agent has access to execute_code, browser_automation, web_search, web_extract, and send_email.

 Upgrade the CLI’s bundled Terraform modules to match the installed CLI version.